dazzasong/chess/README.md

 Hello!
 I am Darren and I started this 3-month project on 12/01/2024.
 This is a chess website created using React on Javascript.
 I have also used some MUI features on this website.

-I was in highschool in the time I started and finished this project.
-I finished ver.
-1.0 by 3/04/2024.
+I was at year 8 in the time of completion.
+Version 1.0 was completed by April of 2024, and is hosted live on Netlify: https://dschess.netlify.app

-Making this project has taught me a lot of coding knowledge, and I had some fun making it.
-I hope you enjoy!
+I've had a lot of fun working on this project, and it has taught me a lot of programming basics and simple web development with React.

 -- Devlog --